Krishnabot/Leaderboard/README.md

 - Leaderboard, an npm project is created with Webpack.
 - Plain HTML minimum styling is added to match the design of the      following [wireframe](https://user-images.githubusercontent.com/40334904/181496149-c33ce12f-14df-42f2-996c-f8d320bc95a5.png).
-- A new game is created of name "Dodex" by using the LeaderBoard API.
+- A new game is created of name "Codex" by using the LeaderBoard API.
 - A Refresh button is implemented which receives data from the API and parse the JSON.
 - A submit  button added which sends data to the API.
 - Arrow functions are used instead of the function keyword.
 - async and await are used to consume the API.
+- UI Of the website is  optimised using plain CSS.

 ## Built With